Free Employee Schedule Template for Excel and Google Sheets

 Download and use

-Export as CSV for Excel or Google Sheets.
+Download an Excel (.xlsx) file that opens in Excel, Google Sheets, or LibreOffice.
 Use it as-is or as a starting point for your weekly planning.

 Configure your template